 7 – We all have bad days

 Teaching is hard work.
 I try to be my best every day, but I won’t always be at my best, no matter how hard I try.
-Try not to judge me by my worst, and I’ll try to give grace to you and your child on their worst day too.
+So try not to judge me by my worst, and I’ll try to give grace to you and your child on their worst day too.
 When we go through the hardest things in our life, we need the most forgiveness, love, and understanding.
 (See #1.)

 8 – We may be allies, but you’re the parent.